L-functional analysis: The Hahn-Banach theorem and dual spaces

 We can use this embedding and the fact that the bidual is complete to show the existence of a completion of an $\L$-normed space.

 \begin{theorem} Let $X$ be an $\L$-normed space.
 Then there exists an $\L$-Banach space $\hat{X}$ such that $X$ is linearly isometric to a dense subspace of $\hat{X}$. \end{theorem} \begin{proof} Let $\hat{X} = \overline{J(X)}$.
 Then $\hat{X}$ is complete as it is a closed subspace of $X^{**}$, which is complete.
-By \Cref{c:closure_equals_adherence}, $J(X)$ is dense in $\overline{J(X)}$ and we know that $J$ is a linear isometry. \end{proof}
+By \Cref{c:closure_equals_adherence}, $J(X)$ is dense in $\overline{J(X)}$ and we know that $J$ is an $\L$-linear isometry. \end{proof}

 For an $\L$-normed space $X$, we define the completion $\hat{X}$ abstractly as an $\L$-Banach space such that for every $\L$-Banach space $Y$, every $T \in B(X,Y)$ extends uniquely to $\hat{T} \in B(\hat{X}, Y)$ with the same norm.
-It then follows by abstract nonsense that the completion is unique up to a unique isometric isomorphism.
+It then follows, just as in the classical case, that the completion is unique up to a unique isometric isomorphism.